 Edited by Ed Joffe

 At some time, every student of a wind instrument is instructed in the “correct” method of breathing.
-If he studies with two or three different teachers, he probably learns two or three different methods, all presumably correct.
+If one studies with two or three different teachers, he/she probably learns two or three different methods, all presumably correct.
 I studied with six horn teachers and learned five breathing methods, each slightly different and none especially helpful.

 The problem is two-fold.
 First, few teachers fully understand how the body regulates breathing, let alone how the breath is used in wind instrument playing.
 Second, those who have at least a partial understanding teach it in the wrong way, through attention to anatomy.
 The teacher’s incomplete understanding is conveyed to the student, who becomes confused, disillusioned, perhaps even immobilized.
 The standard “art of playing” books for each instrument help little, because few are coherent on the subject and even fewer agree with any other text.